by Shivendra Pratap Singh | Oct 25, 2025 | Service Matters

 In your case, since all other particulars about the accused are correct and only his nickname has been used instead of his official name, the error is formal in nature and curable by amendment.
 Amending the complaint to include the accused’s official or legal name, while retaining the nickname (if necessary), would not cause any prejudice to the accused, especially when the identifying details match.

 You may seek permission of the court to amend the complaint to reflect the real or official name of the accused.
 Since no prejudice will be caused to the accused, the court may allow such an amendment, even after cognisance has been taken.
 You can amend the criminal complaint after cognisance.
+For any legal assistance you can contact criminal advocate.

 Related: Can magistrate cancel the bail in bailable offence